Damgaard/account-deleter/README.rst

 `nuker.py` is located.
 This is a program that's run side-by-side with the website and handles the deletion process.

-The reddit_undo project folder contains files for the entire project.
+The account_deleter project folder contains files for the entire project.
 Such as the project wide settings and the main database.

-The 'undo' app is  located inside the undo folder.
+The 'deleter' app is  located inside the deleter folder.
 It is the only app on the website, so all views etc. are inside of it.

 Finally the docs folder contain documentation.